DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 ![](xy.png)

 {{% note %}}
+- XY Coincident Pair Techniques involve the use of two cardioid or hyper-cardioid microphones.
-uses two cardioid or hyper-cardioid microphones positioned so their capsules are as close together as possible.
-The mics are angled between 90° to 130° apart, with their pick-up patterns crossing in front,
+- The microphones are positioned closely together, with their capsules as close as possible.
+- They are angled between 90° to 130° apart, with their pick-up patterns crossing in front of the sound source.

-The array as a whole is aimed at the center of the sound source, putting each mic 45° to 65° off-axis from pointing directly forwards.
+- The entire microphone array is aimed at the center of the sound source.
+- Each microphone is positioned 45° to 65° off-axis from pointing directly forward.

-**Sound source 1** comes from the center of the source, and is equally off-axis and equi- distant to both microphones.
-This means that both mics pick up identical sound at the same time.
-When the mics are panned hard left and hard right on a stereo loudspeaker system, both loudspeakers reproduce the same sound at the same time.
-Identical direct sound and inter-aural crosstalk arrive at each of the listener’s ears creating a phantom center image directly in-between the loudspeakers.
+- Sound source 1 originates from the center of the source and is equidistant and equally off-axis from both microphones.
+- This results in both microphones picking up identical sound simultaneously.
+- When the microphone signals are panned hard left and hard right on a stereo loudspeaker system, both loudspeakers reproduce the same sound simultaneously.

-etc for the other sources
+- Identical direct sound and inter-aural crosstalk reach each of the listener's ears, creating a phantom center image precisely between the loudspeakers.
 {{%/ note %}}

 ---